PRO

 Event Registration and Drivers Meeting:

-The racer entry fee for all races will be $45 unless
+The racer entry fee for most races will be $50 unless otherwise posted in the schedule section

-The entry fee is paid at the gate.
+below.
+The entry fee is paid at the

-The drivers meeting is usually 15 minutes after first
+The drivers meeting is usually 10 minutes after first round

 pairings.
 At the meeting, we will